Flexi Levels - Reorganise Sort and Group your Accounts

 In the current release this feature works best in Google Chrome

-The first time this is run the existing chart of accounts is read and analysed for any account levels and hierarchy that already exist.
+The first time this is run the existing chart of accounts is read and analysed for any existing account levels and hierarchy.
 By default the program will put accounts into groups based upon account types:

 • 1 Assets